Ermiass/crypto-tracking-app/README.md

 Can be used to track the price of top cryptocurrencies, historical chart and detail information on coins.
 Additionaly you can  get the latest news on cryptocurrencies, cryptomarkets, NFTs and useful  teaching videos.

-- [x] Display List of TOP 100 Coins
+- [x] Display  List of TOP 100 cryptocurrencies By Market Capital
 - [x] Display List of trending coins over the last 24 hour
 - [x] User Can Change the Currency Type Of Any Coin
     - [x] USD